Sandra T Davidge, PhD, FRSC, FCAHS

 Preeclampsia

-Studies include understanding mechanisms for normal cardiovascular adaptations of pregnancy as well as mechanisms for impaired vascular responses in women with preeclampsia, a pregnancy disorder characterized by hypertension and proteinuria.
+Studies include understanding mechanisms normal cardiovascular adaptations of pregnancy as well as mechanisms for impaired vascular responses in women with preeclampsia, a pregnancy disorder by hypertension and proteinuria.
 This work addresses the regulation of vascular tone by factors such as nitric oxide and matrix metalloproteinase.
 Moreover, we study the effect of oxidative stress on endothelial cell function as a potential mechanism for vascular dysfunction in women with preeclampsia.

-Effects of Maternal Aging on Vascular Function
+Effects of Maternal on Vascular Function

-Another area of research for this laboratory is studying the impact of aging on the vasculature with a specific interest for the action of sex steroids on vascular function.
+Another area of research for this laboratory is studying the impact of on the vasculature with a specific interest the action of sex steroids on vascular function.
 Moreover, the age at which women deliver their first child has increased steadily.
 In Canada, births occurring among women aged 35 years and older account for over 18% of total live births.
 Childbirth at an advanced maternal age (=35 years) has a myriad of clinical ramifications, including increased risk of preeclampsia and intrauterine growth restriction.
 Children born from a suboptimal intrauterine environment are at a greater risk of cardiovascular morbidities later in life.
-Our laboratory is studying the consequences of maternal aging on vascular function with interests in both maternal and offspring health.
+Our laboratory is studying the consequences of maternal on vascular function with interests in both maternal and offspring health.

 Fetal Programming of Cardiovascular Disease